Learn About Our Mission

 CBT- Cognitive Behavioral Therapy is a commonly used evidence-based treatment for addiction.
 Today, CBT can treat many substance use disorders and mental illnesses.
 NIDA- National Institute on Drug Abuse reports on initially implementing CBT to minimize alcohol consumption relapses.

-CBT sessions include both individual and group sessions.
-CBT sessions usually include homework between sessions to allow patients to practice the new life skills learned.
-Upon learning new ways, patients often recognize potential stressors and develop better stress management habits.
+CBT sessions include both individual and group meetings.
+These sessions often have homework for patients to practice new skills.
+As patients learn new ways, they can spot stressors and build better stress management habits.

-High drug and alcohol abuse rates co-occur with other mental conditions such as bipolar disorder.
-Dialectical Behavior Therapy is a form of CBT treating bipolar disorder.
-Look at DBT as an evidence-based treatment part of an integrated care model for dually diagnosed disorders.
+High rates of drug and alcohol abuse often happen with other mental health issues, like bipolar disorder.
+Dialectical Behavior Therapy (DBT) is a type of Cognitive Behavioral Therapy (CBT) used to treat bipolar disorder.
+DBT is an evidence-based treatment that fits into a care model for people with both disorders.

 Behavioral Tech says that DBT has four main key areas: